gatblau/onix/dep/readme.md

 Additionally, not every application out there is a microservice.
 It is increasingly common to find hybrid landscapes made of legacy (Virtual Machine Deployed) and new (containerised) services.
 In these cases, deployment of a complete landscape can be required for example, to stand up complete integration testing environments in preparation for release to production.

-DEP (**DEP**endency Manager & **DEP**loyer) is an orchestration command line tool, which uses a deployment configuration of services to orchestrate the deployment of entire landscapes on multi-clouds.
+DEEP (**DE**pendency Manager & d**EP**loyer) is an orchestration microservice, which uses configuration management information in Onix to orchestrate the deployment of entire landscapes on multi-clouds.

 The configuration uses an Onix model as described [here](docs/dep_model.md).